develephant/corona-html5-modal-plugin/README.md

 ### Images

-You can use images that are store in your Corona HTML5 output dirctory in the modal content.
+You can use images that are stored in your Corona HTML5 output dirctory in the modal content.

 ```
 html5_output/